floppydisk525/MvvmLight_Frame_DesignTime/README.md

 ![alt text][DesignTimeNoPageImage]![alt text][RunTimeWork]

 0.1.1  This release shows a possible solution by using designtime ignore d: in the MainWindow.xaml along with using BOTH the Source and Content properties.
 This solution leads to a Question - see issues below...
+One thing to point out about this solution is that no datatemplates were added to App.xaml or the MainView.xaml files.
+Also, no other objects (frame, page or other) are instantiated in the viewmodel or code behind.

+Design time Image                          Run Time Image
+![alt text][DesignTimePageImageWorksNAVButtons]![alt text][RunTimeWork]

 ## Issues
 Issue #1:  Is it ok to use the Source & Content property for the Frame?
 Could this be done differently.